Celebrating Thanksgiving Around the World

 Canada celebrates Thanksgiving every year on the second Monday of October.
-The first Canadian Thanksgiving celebration is believed to have occurred in present-day Newfoundland in 1578, 43 years before American started celebrating!
+The first Canadian Thanksgiving celebration is believed to have occurred in present-day Newfoundland in 1578, 43 years before America started celebrating!
 Like America, it began as a day to give thanks and celebrate a successful harvest.
 You would probably recognize many of the dishes served, including pumpkin pie, sweet potatoes, and stuffing!
 During the American Revolution, many of those loyal to England moved to Canada, taking with them many of the American traditions.
 Unlike America, where it is a public holiday in all 50 states, Thanksgiving remains optional in several of Canada’s Atlantic provinces.

 Liberia celebrates Thanksgiving every year on the first Thursday of November.
 Like Canada, the tradition came from the United States.
 The nation of Liberia began in 1820, when freed black slaves returned to Africa, bringing with them the tradition of Thanksgiving.
-Many of the foods, such as turkeys and pumpkins, have been replaced with local food items such as roast chicken and mashed cassavas, and are often served quite spicy.
+Many of the foods, such as turkeys and pumpkins, have been replaced with local food items such as roast chicken and mashed cassavas.
+They are often served quite spicy.

 Japan celebrates 勤労感謝の日 (Labor Thanksgiving) every year on November 23.
 The national holiday developed during the American occupation following World War II.
-The holiday celebrates labor and production and giving one another thanks.
+The holiday celebrates labor and production and giving thanks.
 The Japanese celebration is also related to an ancient harvest ceremony.